lwjohnst86/tagDiabetes/doc/manuscript.md

 Varian Factor Four capillary column and a flame ionization detector.
 Fatty acid concentrations (nmol/ml) were calculated by proportional comparison of gas chromatography peak areas to that of the internal standards [@Nishi2014a].
 There were 22 fatty acids measured in the TAGFA fraction.
+Findings
-Given that each lipid fraction differs in biology and given the complexity of the analyses, findings for other lipid fractions in this cohort are reported separately (see ref
+for other lipid fractions in this cohort are reported separately (see ref
 @Johnston2016a for the analysis of the phospholipid and cholesteryl ester fractions).